bduggan/raku-duckie/docs/lib/Duckie/DuckDB/Native.md

 class DuckDB::Native::UHugeInt
 ------------------------------

-C<duckdb_uhugeint>: An unsigned hugeint, similar to duckdb_hugeint
+`duckdb_uhugeint` : An unsigned hugeint, similar to duckdb_hugeint

 class DuckDB::Native::Decimal
 -----------------------------

-C<duckdb_decimal>: Decimals are composed of a width and a scale, and are stored in a hugeint
+`duckdb_decimal` : Decimals are composed of a width and a scale, and are stored in a hugeint

 class DuckDB::Native::DuckDate
 ------------------------------

-C<duckdb_date>: Days are stored as days since 1970-01-01
+`duckdb_date` : Days are stored as days since 1970-01-01

 class DuckDB::Native::DuckTime
 ------------------------------

-C<duckdb_time>: Time is stored as microseconds since 00:00:00
+`duckdb_time` : Time is stored as microseconds since 00:00:00

 ### method DateTime